-This bill generally prohibits publicly funded libraries from entering or renewing contracts and licensing agreements (collectively referred to as "agreements" below) with publishers of electronic literary materials (i.e. electronic books (eBooks) and digital audiobooks) that prevent, limit, or restrict the library from performing certain customary operational or lending functions specified in the bill.
-However, the prohibition only applies starting 60 days after the secretary of the state determines that a substantially similar law has been enacted by one or more other states with a combined population of at least seven million.
+This bill generally prohibits publicly funded libraries from entering into agreements with publishers of electronic literary materials (i.e. electronic books (eBooks) and digital audiobooks) that prevent, limit, or restrict the library from performing certain customary operational or lending functions specified in the bill.
+It applies to contracts and licensing agreements (collectively referred to as "agreements" below) entered or renewed on and after July 1, 2026.

-The bill applies to (1) the Connecticut State Library and (2) any public library, public elementary or secondary school library, academic or research library, or public archive if it is partially or fully funded (e.g., through grants, loans, insurance, or matching expenditures) by the state or one of its political subdivisions (e.g., municipalities).
+The bill applies to the (1) Connecticut State Library and (2) any public library, public elementary or secondary school library, academic or research library, or public archive if it is partially or fully funded (e.g., through grants, loans, insurance, or matching expenditures) by the state or one of its political subdivisions (e.g., municipalities).
 The bill's prohibition applies for the duration of the fiscal year in which the library or archive receives the funding and the next fiscal year after that.